 I am a political scientist originally from Seville, in southern Spain.

-Before, I also studied for a Bachelor’s in Political Science and Public Administration at the Pablo de Olavide University and moved to Madrid in 2022 to study for a Master’s degree in Government and Democracy at the Autonomous University of Madrid.
-Throughout my time at the university, I was recognized with 17 Honours, the Best Grade in Political Science and Public Administration Award, and the Best Graduate Record.
-In addition, I was a collaborating student all this time, receiving the Collaboration Scholarship of the Ministry of Education and the prestigious JAE-Intro Scholarship of the CSIC, which I developed in the Institute for Policies and Public Goods.
+Before, I also studied for a Bachelor’s in Political Science and Public Administration at Pablo de Olavide University, and in 2022, moved to Madrid to pursue a Master’s degree in Government and Democracy at the Autonomous University of Madrid.
+Throughout my time at the university, I was recognised with 17 Honours, the Best Access Grade Award and the Best Graduate Record Award.
+In addition, I was a collaborating student throughout this time, receiving the Collaboration Scholarship from the Ministry of Education and the prestigious JAE-Intro Scholarship from the CSIC, which I pursued at the Institute for Policies and Public Goods.

 I am a member of the Spanish Society of Academic Excellence.
-To my credit, I have numerous courses and seminars of scientific and academic specialization, as well as attendance, participation, and organization of events of high national and international scientific relevance.
-I have also co-authored several scientific articles in high-impact international journals, contributed to generating new empirical evidence, and participated in highly competitive research projects.
+To my credit, I have numerous courses and seminars of scientific and academic specialisation, as well as attendance, participation, and organisation of events of high national and international scientific relevance.
+I have also co-authored several scientific articles in high-impact international journals, generated new empirical evidence, and participated in highly competitive research projects.

-Currently, I am working on my doctoral thesis on Judicial Politics in Spain in which I study the role played by the Constitutional Court in the configuration of center-periphery relations.
+Currently, I am working on my doctoral thesis on Judicial Politics in Spain, in which I examine the role of the Constitutional Court in shaping centre-periphery relations.

 For more information, see my CV.